 Just over the hills that surround Ensenada is the Valle de Guadalupe, known as Mexico’s premier wine country.
 We know what you’re thinking, and yes: they make wine in Mexico!
-In this up-and-coming winemaking region, there are no signature varietals — winemakers are still playing around with what grows best in the arid region with dry, long, and hot summers, and cool nights.
+In this up-and-coming winemaking region, there are no signature varietals — winemakers are still playing around with what grows best in the arid region with dry, long, and hot summers and cool nights.
 This also means they’ve become known for blends you won’t find anywhere else, specifically red blends.
-A lot of the wineries have also become known for their architecture: many are design-forward and are intended to usher in a new age of Mexican aesthetics and design.
-This is definitely a side of Mexico most visitors have never seen before.
+Many wineries have also become known for their architecture: many are design-forward and are intended to usher in a new age of Mexican aesthetics and design.
+This is a side of Mexico most visitors have never seen before.

-Check out their grenache blends; Lechuza, which is a family-run operation that you can visit by appointment only.
-Expect a warm welcome, an impromptu cellar tour, and a standout unoaked Chardonnay; the region’s long-standing, “old school” favorite, Monte Xanic.
-Their Sauvignon Blanc is a particular hit and their iconic tasting room offers near-unparalleled views; and a relative newcomer, Decantos Vinicola.
+Check out their grenache blends; Lechuza is a family-run operation you can visit by appointment only.
+Expect a warm welcome, an impromptu cellar tour, and a standout unoaked Chardonnay, the region’s long-standing, “old school” favorite, Monte Xanic.
+Their Sauvignon Blanc is a particular hit, and their iconic tasting room offers near-unparalleled views; and a relative newcomer, Decantos Vinicola.
 In truth, the wine could use a little more work, but it’s still worth trying.
-Decantos’ true gem is the tasting room, which offers ample place to relax and is easily one of the most beautiful in the valley.
+Decantos’ true gem is the tasting room, which offers a great place to relax and is easily one of the most beautiful in the valley.

 The other main reason to visit the Valle de Guadalupe?
 The food.
-More Mediterranean than classic Mexican, chefs are taking their cues from Europe and Asia and are designing a new cuisine that’s uniquely Baja.
-Think grilled abalone and oysters, harvested from just minutes away.
-Steak, lamb, and other game, grilled or roasted with a drizzle of local olive oil.
-A bounty of fresh, in-season vegetables from the restaurant’s local garden.
+More Mediterranean than classic Mexican, chefs take their cues from Europe and Asia and design a new cuisine that’s uniquely Baja.
+Think grilled abalone and oysters harvested from just minutes away.
+Steak, lamb, and other game, grilled or roasted with a drizzle of local olive oil—a bounty of fresh, in-season vegetables from the restaurant’s local garden.

 Fish as plentiful and fresh as anywhere else in Baja, often cooked a la plancha or tossed in citrus and served aguachile style.
 The region has drawn in Michelin-starred chefs and creative restaurateurs who capitalize on the near-perfect year-round weather to have hybrid indoor-outdoor restaurants that celebrate the rustic atmosphere of wine country.

 And, naturally, we have our favorites.
-Deckman’s en el Mogor is one such Michelin-starred chef, an honor chef Drew Deckman received while cooking in Germany.
+Deckman’s en el Mogor is a Michelin-starred chef, an honor chef Drew Deckman received while cooking in Germany.
 His open-fire restaurant is mostly outdoors and outfitted with hay bales, string lights, and a sprawling view of the Mogor Badan vines.

 To bed down, we love the ultra-mod Encuentro Guadalupe, whose rooms are a collection of eco pods nestled in the boulders and hills above the rest of the valley.
 For those seeking something more traditional but no less design-forward, consider La Villa del Valle.
 The former is a hacienda-style abode with excellent wine and food on-site and a must-visit for horse lovers.
 The latter, a Tuscan-style retreat with one of Latin America’s best restaurants (and one of our favorites), Corazon de Tierra, and an on-site winery and taco truck.